 5 business card design ideas across popular industries

 A business card design isn’t a one-size-fits-all.
-You can take cues from these examples when brainstorming business card design ideas for your company.
+You can take cues from these examples when brainstorming creative business card ideas for your company.

 1. Embrace trends with fashion business cards